 The last few minutes of the lecture are spent on a short reflection of what you thought was important or unclear ("muddy") in today's lecture.
-You will write this down on the muddy card, which will be handed out.
-(I call my version Last minute!
+(I call my version "Last minute".
 An example can be seen at the end of this document.)
 You can also add other comments if you like.
+This will take the form of an anonymous survey to be handed in in Canvas.